 Governing body means the Southern Humboldt Community Healthcare District Board of Directors.
 As appropriate to the context and consistent with the District Bylaws, it may also mean any governing body committee or individual authorized to act on behalf of the governing body.

 Hospital means the Southern Humboldt Community Healthcare District Jerold Phelps Community Hospital.

-Limited license practitioner means a practitioner who is not a doctor of medicine or osteopathy.licensed as a dentist, podiatrist or clinical psychologist.
+Limited license practitioner means a practitioner who is not a Doctor of Medicine or Osteopathy.

-Medical Staff means the organizational component of the District that includes all physicians (MD or DO), dentists (D.D.S. or D.M.D.), and podiatrists (D.P.M.), and elinical psychologists who have been granted recognition as members pursuant to these Bylaws.
+Medical Staff means the organizational component of the District that includes all physicians (MD or DO), dentists (D.D.S. or D.M.D.), and podiatrists (D.P.M.), who have been granted recognition as members pursuant to these Bylaws.